 Frequently Asked Questions

-What happens if I fail to turn up?
-Will I get a refund?
+Do I get a refund if I fail to turn up?

 How long do walks last?

 Duration of individual walks is shown on the Eventbrite booking pages, but the greater proportion of our walks last between 1½ – 2 hours.

 How many people are in a group?